Hafasraja

-Hafasraja (حفسرجة) is a Syrian village located in Armanaz Nahiyah in Harem District, Idlib.
+Hafasraja (حفسرجة) is located in the Armanaz Subdistrict of Harem District in Idlib Governorate, in north-western Syria near the border with Turkey.
+The village lies in the countryside north-west of the city of Idlib and is surrounded by several settlements, including Biret Armanaz and Quneitra.
 According to the Syria Central Bureau of Statistics (CBS), Hafasraja had a population of 4,287 in the 2004 census.